HervayViktoria/Testing_Postcrossing/README.md

 # What is this?
 Small testing project on my favourite website to demonstrate what kind of tools I'm familiar with.
+Also so far I wrote automated test with Node.js, and I wanted to try it out with TypeScript.

 # What does it do if you run it?
 1. Testing different kind of login scenarios to the site called Postcrossing.